 Students should not leave any items of significant value in lockers and should always ensure that any such items are properly insured.
-If students do need to bring items of particular value into Sixth Form they are advised to ask staff to help them arrange safekeeping.
+If students do need to bring items of particular value into the Sixth Form they are advised to ask staff to help them arrange safekeeping.
 Bicycles should be secured with a D lock.
-All exit doors can be opened from INSIDE but entrances are limited and students will be provided with an ID badge which will enable entry to the school.
+All exit doors can be opened from INSIDE, but entrances are limited and students will be provided with an ID badge which will enable entry to the school, in and out of the designated Sixth Form entrance.
 Should the ID badge be lost or damaged the student must alert the Sixth Form Study Supervisor immediately and will be liable to pay a £5 fee for a new one.
 All badges must be returned at the end of the student's time at Blessed Hugh Faringdon Sixth Form.
 Visitors to Sixth Form must complete a signing in procedure at Reception.